Idiomatic Rust

 We now have a vector with at least one element.
 If you want to play around with the code, here’s a link to the Rust playground.

 In any real-world scenario, you would probably want to use the vec1 crate instead of rolling your own implementation.
+And yes, the vec1 crate implements all the necessary traits to make Vec1 behave like a Vec in a similar fashion to what we did above.

 By using an array, we can statically allocate the whole collection, which is more efficient than using a Vec (a dynamically allocated datatype on the heap).